 How To Tell If Your Dog Has A Cold

 Is your dog showing abnormal symptoms, and you're wondering how to tell if he has a cold?
 Colds are very close to respiratory infections, and can be caused by various types of viruses and bacteria.
-Here are some signs of dog colds.
+Dogs and humans have some similar symptoms when they have a cold.
+Here are some key signs of dog colds.

 Dog Cold Symptom #1: Sneezing